-www.rit.edu/study/materials-science-and-engineering-ms Michael Pierce, Associate Professor 585-475-2089, mspsps@rit.edu
+www.rit.edu/study/materials-science-and-engineering-ms Scott Williams, Professor 585-475-3033, sawppr@rit.edu

-The material science masters explore a fascinating area of study that contributes solutions to challenges facing fields as diverse as energy, medicine, clothing, and sporting equipment.
-The program is designed to satisfy individual and industry needs in the rapidly growing field of materials.
+The materials science master's degree is designed to satisfy individual and industry needs in the rapidly growing field of materials.
 The materials science degree offers a serious interdisciplinary learning experience in materials studies, crossing over the traditional boundaries of such classical disciplines like chemistry, physics, and engineering.

-The M S degree in materials science and engineering offered jointly by the College of Science and the Kate Gleason College of Engineering, is designed with a variety of options to satisfy individual and industry needs in the rapidly growing field of materials.
+The MS degree in materials science and engineering offered jointly by the College of Science and the Kate Gleason College of Engineering, is designed with a variety of options to satisfy individual and industry needs in the rapidly growing field of materials.